The SRT was founded in 1993 under the auspices of The Royal College of Radiologists

 I’m Eilidh Bell, the Treasurer of The SRT.
 I am an ST1 Radiology trainee based in Aberdeen and a University of Dundee graduate.

 As part of the SRT, I want to help improve radiology knowledge amongst foundation trainees and medical students, promote radiology as a specialty and support and improve radiology training.

 Outside of medicine, I like ballet dancing, learning Korean, consuming caffeine in all its forms, travelling, video games and hiking!

 Dr. Cameron Spence

 Hi, I’m Cameron, and I’m delighted to have been elected to join the committee from 2017 as the Foundation Year Representative for England.
+In my second year on the committee I am now the secretary of The SRT.
 I started F1 in Dorchester on the South Coast in 2017.
 I also qualified with a degree in Dentistry from Bristol in 2011.
 I have spent 5 years working in Oral and Maxillofacial Surgery, both before and during my MBChB in Manchester, and was a Middle Grade for 2 years.
 I have also worked as a General Dental Practitioner.
 Such experiences have given me a particular interest in Head and Neck Radiology.